denko-rb/lgpio/README.md

 # lgpio

-Ruby bindings for the [lgpio (lg)](https://github.com/joan2937/lg) C library, for Linux on single board computers (SBCs), like the Raspberry Pi and its competitors.
+Ruby bindings for the [lgpio (lg)](https://github.com/joan2937/lg) Linux library, running on single board computers (SBCs), like Raspberry Pi.

-## Features
+## Standard LGPIO Functions
-- GPIO Read/Write
+- [x] GPIO Read/Write
-- GPIO Group Read/Write
+- [x] GPIO Group Read/Write
-- GPIO Alerts / Callbacks
+- [x] GPIO Alerts / Callbacks
   - lg generates alerts at high speed, in a separate thread.
-In Ruby they can be read from a queue as part of your application loop.
+In Ruby, they can be read from a queue as part of your application loop.
-- PWM Output
+- [x] PWM Output
   - Software timed on any pin.
 No interface for hardware PWM yet.
-- Wave
+- [x] Wave
   - Software timed on any pin, as with PWM.
-- I2C
+- [x] I2C
+- [x] SPI

+## Extras
+- [x] WS2812 over SPI
+  - Only outputs on a SPI MOSI pin.
+Must be able to set SPI clock frequency to 2.4 MHz.
-- SPI
+- [ ] Bit Bang SPI
+- [ ] Bit Bang I2C

 ## Installation
 On Debian-based Linuxes (RaspberryPi OS, Armbian, DietPi etc.):